 She stopped and cased the joint.
-As usual Ed who sticks to himself was sitting in the corner who sticks to himself and is eating an oyster poor boy special.
-Jingo John sits in the rocking chair by the fire singing a old-timey tune to himself.
+As usual Ed who sticks to himself was sitting in the corner eating an oyster poor boy special.
+Jingo John sat in the rocking chair by the fire singing a old-timey tune to himself.
 That’s mostly because nobody wants to talk to him as he is not endowed with much for imaginative talk and usually has his underwear showing underneath his overalls.
-At the bar sit the regular happy hour duo of Cal and Carl who are just about to leave as it is a little after six and the drinks go up a buck.
-Behind the bar is Claudia, the sultry Mexican bartenderess writing up a ticket for Cal.
-Daphne sidles up next to Carl.
-Just then a blast of cold air ushers in Sonny Stevens who sits down at the end of the bar and orders a Cab and a blackened chicken Caesar salad to go.
+At the bar sat the regular happy hour duo of Cal and Carl who are just about to leave as it is a little after six and the drinks go up a buck.
+Behind the bar Claudia, the sultry Mexican bartenderess, scribbled down what they owed.
+Daphne sidled up next to Carl.
+Just then a blast of cold air ushered in Sonny Stevens who sat down at the end of the bar.

 They exchange the usual cold weather small talk like “It’s colder than a witch’s tit in a brass bra” and should Daphne have to worry about not having her outfit running and how much diesel fumes can one inhale without getting woozy.
 That sort of talk.
 Then Carl and Cal put on their scotch caps, waved goodbye and went out the door.

-Another blast of frigid air and Daphne’s friend Thelma enters; looking like Lara from Dr. Zhivago with her white fur boots, shearling coat, and Cossack hat followed by their friend Will who seemed to be the only one without a hat.
+Another blast of frigid air and Daphne’s friend Thelma entered the bar looking a lot like Lara from Dr. Zhivago with her white fur boots, white shearling coat, and Cossack hat followed by their friend Will who seemed to be the only one without a hat.
 Directly behind him Daphne’s husband, Cowboy Clay, saunters in.
 (Cowboy Clay always saunters; never merely walks).
-Clay has a black no frills scotch cap on with black silk wild rags around his neck.
+Clay had a black no frills scotch cap on with black silk wild rags around his neck.

-For some reason they all start talking about getting free drinks from bar keeps and Daphne mentioned that she used to get free stuff all the time at the restaurant/bar in her office building at 57th and 7th in New York City.
+For some reason they all started talking about getting free drinks from bar keeps and Daphne mentioned that she used to get free stuff all the time at the restaurant/bar in her office building at 57th and 7th in New York City.
 She wondered why there weren’t more free drinks given out here.